 Preferably strangers are welcomed as part of the culture.
 A dynamic place where new people come and go all the time.
 In fact, it’s a place that looks for new people all the time.

 Furthermore, it is centered around something you like.
-An activity, interest or passion.
+An activity, interest, or passion.
 Where you can learn or share a common interest.
 Another plus is a regular meetup.
 A small commitment to get together creates a healthy social atmosphere.

-But one of the best features; it’s open minded.
+But one of the best features; it’s open-minded.
 Full of people open to getting to know new people, ideas, and passions.
 Where you can be yourself.

-So where do you find these conditions?
+So where do you find places that have these conditions?

 First the easiest option of all.
 There are some great digital ways to join (or even create) communities.
-You could look at your local Facebook groups.
+You could look at your local Facebook/Reddit groups.
 Search what is happening around your interests.
 Probably there are some groups open to you joining.
 Especially if they have regular meetups this is a great way to start.

-As for the analog world, the most obvious place to meet new people is at work, school or college.
+As for the analog world, the most obvious place to meet new people is at work, school, or college.
 A great opportunity.
-Here are potentially loads of unknown people, with similar (professional) interests.
+Here are loads of unknown people, with similar (professional) interests.
 There can be an open atmosphere for new people.
 Look out for people you haven’t met yet at the office/class.

 You can also join clubs or associations.
 Think of sports, games, and culture.
 Join the newbie soccer team.
 Start going to philosophy meetings.
 Tag along with the theater guys.
 There are many societies that align with your interest.